patrickwelfringer/project_guidelines/README.md

 - Avoid slang, as well as technical jargon.
 - It is useful to introduce *some* technical jargon though.
+- Keep the language level simple enough for 9 year olds.
+If you can, run the project by a primary school teacher to check for vocabulary and sentence complexity.

-## Requirements and preparation
+## Requirements and Preparation

-- Setup and preparation should be minimal per project
+- Setup and Preparation should be minimal per project
 - Minimal installation and software dependencies
 - Avoid per project resources if possible